43piRcubed/portfolio/dog-project/README_dog.md

 	```
 	python3 dog_breed_run.py
 	```
-15. go to your browser ( this was tested with Safari) and type in the below local server ip as indicated once the backendis fully loaded:
+15. Go to your browser ( this was tested with Safari) and type in the below local server ip as indicated once the backendis fully loaded:
 	```
 	0.0.0.0:3001
 	```
-16. once the page loads:
+16. Once the page loads:
 	```
 	select an image file in the Choose File field
 	click on the Classify Dog Breed Button